RohitM-IN/Azooid-bot/README.md

 # discordbotethyt

-[issues]
+[issues❌❌❌]

-music system lavalink connection refused error
+music system lavalink connection refused error  ❌

-[to do ]
+[to do 🤔🤔 ]

 anime notification system [may be tv series and movie notification system too ]

 discord server backup system

 music system [may be]

+online radio system using (http://www.radio-browser.info/webservice) api

-[solved issues]
+[solved issues✅]

-createchannel event firing when joining a new server
+createchannel event firing when joining a new server ✅